Phone: (936) 372-0100 Ext. 3640

-I am so excited to start my fifth year at Turlington Elementary!
+I am so excited to start my sixth year at Turlington Elementary!
 I am committed to student success inside of the classroom and in their everyday lives.

 In 1992, I began my journey at the Richmond State Supported Living Center, a 24-hour facility working with individuals with intellectual and/or developmental disabilities and worked there for five years.

 I obtained a Bachelor of Science in Interdisciplinary Studies from the Stephen F. Austin State University and a Master of Education in Special Education at the Lamar University.

 My Professional Background

 My educational career started at Fort Bend ISD for nine years, then Montgomery ISD for seven years, Willis ISD for one year, and Hempstead ISD for one year.
 While working at several districts throughout the years, I have worked with many students with special needs who displayed various disabilities ranging from mild/moderate/severe disabilities, including autism, deaf-blindness, developmental delay, emotional disturbance, hearing impairment, and many more.